wrike/parallel_retries_runner/README.md

 ## Description

-It's an implementation of parallel retries for Java + Maven + JUnit stack.
+It's an implementation of parallel retries for Java + Maven + JUnit 5 stack.

 This project contains three following modules:

-- **runner_provider** — provides modified JUnitPlatformProvider from [maven-surefire-plugin](https://github.com/apache/maven-surefire/),
+- **test_runner_provider** — provides modified JUnitPlatformProvider from [maven-surefire-plugin](https://github.com/apache/maven-surefire/),
 which allows you to retry tests in parallel.
-- **allure_runner_provider** — provides Allure integration for JUnitPlatformProvider.
+- **allure_test_runner_provider** — provides Allure integration for JUnitPlatformProvider.
 - **example_project** — the project with set up JUnitPlatformProvider and Allure integration.

 ## How to use set up parallel retries

-To add support for parallel retries, you need to specify **runner_provider** dependency in the dependencies of **maven-surefire-plugin**.
+To add support for parallel retries, you need to specify **test_runner_provider** dependency in the dependencies of **maven-surefire-plugin**.

-If you use Allure, add **allure_runner_provider** dependency.
+If you use Allure, add **allure_test_runner_provider** dependency.
 It fixes the order of parallel retries in the Allure report.
+By default, Allure sorts results by start time.
+Changing the start time for not passed tests to the time when retries were started will guarantee that test will be marked as passed if it passed at least once.

 To set up retries you can specify the following configuration parameters: